davidpots/jakeworry/README.md

 A cleverly named repo for me to keep track of random jQuery tidbits + explorations, so I can access them later in future coding endeavors.
 I try to break down each fundamental lesson into a single entry.
 Most recent exercises are at the top!

 ---
+#### 008 JSON 101

+Explores some fundamental things you can do loading content into HTML via JSON.
+Including: (1) displaying content from a JSON source file, (2) counting the # of objects in a JSON feed, and (3) selecting a random item from a JSON feed.

 #### 007 Animation 101